 Example like using the R10 series fuse-links with the ratings from 10 A to 100 A are produced for 10 A, 12 A, 16 A, 20 A, 25 A, 32 A, 40 A, 50 A, 63 A, 80 A and 100 A. In the United States of America, there are more traditional ratings including 15 A, 30 A and 60 A fuse are used.

 Fuse Frequency Ratings:

-But in DC circuits system there is no current zero in the normal waveform and the fuse-links designed for AC may not operate at satisfactorily level.
-Generally separate current and voltage ratings are given for fuse-links tested for use in DC circuits system.
+But in the DC circuits system, there is no current zero in the normal waveform and the fuse-links designed for AC may not operate at satisfactorily level.
+Generally separate current and voltage ratings are given for fuse-links tested for use in the DC circuits system.

 But sometimes DC circuits can be more inductive for a given current than AC circuit systems and since the energy in the inductance is dissipated in the fuse then it is necessary for the DC voltage rating to be reduced as the time constant (L/R) of a circuit increases.

 The IEC rating principles for a fuse are used worldwide but in North America where UL (Underwriters Laboratory) standards apply.
 In UL standard the rated current is the minimum current required to operate the fuse after many hours and the current that it will carry indefinitely is approximately about 80% of this rating.

 Voltage rating use to mark on a UL fuse-link is the maximum voltage level at which it can be used whereas that marked on an IEC fuse-link is the nominal voltage.
 These kinds of differences must be considered when replacing fuse-links particularly in the case of miniature cartridge fuse-links which is interchangeable.